tbates/tbates.github.io/_posts/2020-05-10-Taking-stock.markdown

 categories: models
 ---

-#### This page is not finished.
-When done it will summarise what we've learned up to here
+#### This page is not finished
-#### This is just a stub beginning!

 ### What we can do
-1. Build models
+1. Build & Run models
-2. Run models
-3. Summarise output
+3. Get summary output
-4. Plot diagrams
+4. Make model diagrams
 5. Compare models
 6. Modify models
  * Drop paths